Jodey Arrington: Elections

 In the May 24 runoff election, Arrington defeated Robertson, 25,214 votes (53.7%) to 21,769 (46.3%).

 In the November 8 general election, Arrington polled 176,314 votes (86.7%); Libertarian Troy Bonar trailed with 17,376 (8.5%), and the Green candidate, Mark Lawson, polled 9,785 (4.8%).
 No Democrat had filed to run in the heavily Republican district.

-When Arrington took office on January 3, 2017, he became only the fifth person to represent this district since its creation in 1935.

-Tenure
+Political positions

 National security

 Arrington supported President Donald Trump's 2017 executive order curtailing Middle Eastern immigration, saying: "It is important that our commander in chief puts the safety of Americans first.
 Given concerns about the inadequate vetting of refugees and problems with our immigration system, this temporary pause is intended to ensure the safety of our citizens."

 Unemployment benefits

 In defending a proposal to cut access to the SNAP program (food stamps), Arrington cited the biblical passage Thessalonians 3:10, saying: "He says even when we were with you we give you this rule, 'If a man will not work he shall not eat.'
 And he goes on to say, 'We heard that some of you are idle.'
 I think that every American, Republican or Democrat wants to help the needy among us.
 And I think it's a reasonable expectation that we have work requirements.
 I think that gives more credibility, frankly, to SNAP."